 Last summer, I found myself in a predicament that many fellow kayakers find themselves in.
 I wanted to purchase my very own kayak, but I was very limited on storage space and didn’t really have a way to transport a full-sized kayak.

 After doing some research and making some compromises, I came to an excellent solution: the inflatable kayak.
-I’ll admit— I was skeptical at first.
-After all, it did feel like I was buying an oversized, expensive pool floatie.
-However, after a few times out on the water, I concluded that buying my inflatable kayak was, indeed, a good decision.
+And after a few times out on the water, I knew that buying my inflatable kayak was, indeed, a good decision.